 Visitors to Australia often neglect Adelaide in favour of the bigger Eastern cities.
 The capital of South Australia is a city of around 1.3 million people and is located on the south coast of Australia, about half way across the country.
 It is renowned for it’s food and wine, with three wine regions only an hour from the city centre.
 It is also the gateway to the outback and to stunning Kangaroo Island.
 Lonely Planet voted South Australia as one of the world’s top 10 regions to visit in 2017, and in 2018 Adelaide is the world’s tenth Most Liveable City – it really is starting to come into it’s own.
 Street art is flourishing, laneway bars are popping up all over the place and the place is starting to buzz.
 Here are a few ideas for things to do in Adelaide.

 NEW (Oct 2018) – I have just created a Facebook Group to answer any questions you may have about travel in South Australia.
 We can help with any queries you have, make further suggestions and provide the latest information.
 Click here to join now.

 Adelaide Free Walking Tour

 One of my favourite things to do when I arrive in a new city is a free walking tour.
 These are usually run by young, enthusiastic guides who will spend a couple of hours telling you a little about the history of the city, important or popular attractions, local tips and recommendations and answer any questions you may have.
-The tour in Adelaide is no exception.
+The tour of Adelaide city is no exception.
 This is also the perfect opportunity to get recommendations for restaurants and nightlife, hear about local events, and see some of the quirky areas that may not feature on other tours.
 While the tours are free, the guides rely on tips, so don’t forget to leave a little something at the end.
 Click here for the Tours Around Adelaide website for times and details.